a-bentofreire/beamtoix/docs/pages/main/roadmap.md

 - Cut parameters for harmonic oscillator.

 ### Gallery
-- animate-abeamer: fix the text centering.
+- animate-beamtoix: fix the text centering.
 - easings-gallery: add a tracer to improve the visibility of the path followed by the easing.
 - animate-pulsar: add a tracer to improve the visibility of the path followed by the pulsar.
 - animate-transition: improve the generate quality of this example.